 - Grants.
 RMHC also provides grants to other charities around the globe.
 The charity focuses on organizations that help children and families.

 - Scholarships.
-RMHC gives scholarships to U.S. students attending colleges and universities.
+RMHC gives awards to U.S. students attending colleges and universities.
 Needy students with good grades who help their communities and show leadership are invited to apply.

 McDonald's Involvement with RMHC